-The Literary and Cultural Studies program, with its emphasis on global literature, cultures, and creative production, provides the theoretical and practical framework needed to enter a variety of post-graduate programs, including graduate and law schools.
+The Literary and Cultural Studies program, with its emphasis on global literature, cultures, and creative production, provides the theoretical and practical framework needed to enter a variety of graduate programs, including graduate and law schools.
 You will also be qualified to work in nonprofit and governmental organizations, museums and art galleries, in publishing and as a writer, and in marketing and advertising.
-An emphasis on strong writing and analytical and critical-thinking skills, combined with a required business minor, means that you will be prepared to enter any number of fields.
+An emphasis on strong writing, creativity, and analytical and critical-thinking skills, combined with a required business minor, means that you will be prepared to enter any number of fields.

 Literary and Cultural Studies faculty

 Faculty includes prominent scholars, teachers, and practitioners, and the former poet laureate of Rhode Island.
 Faculty enhance their expertise through research, publishing, consulting, and community service, and bring this knowledge into the classroom.
 Faculty also provide personal guidance for students pursuing internships and positions in the many industries that rely on literary and cultural studies/English skills and competencies.